 Safety of Cargo Handling

-Over its 45-year history, the Group's car transport organization has made quality control its top priority.
+Over its 45-year history, the Group's Automotive Business organization has made quality control its top priority.
 That means keeping the automobiles free of even the slightest damage.
 As the loading and unloading processes involve actually driving the cars onto and off the car carrier, personnel need to do everything - from driving to opening and closing the doors - with the utmost care.
 To ensure optimal safety, then, cargo-handling companies, onshore managers, and all the other relevant parties have to work together.

 The Group's safe cargo work promotion committees,* in place at companies both in Japan and overseas, help meet that need by improving overall awareness of safety-related issues.